 Page Title setup in Joomla

-Without any configuration, the page title is pulled from the title of the Joomla article for single articles (if shown in a blog) or the menu-title (if the article is attached to a menu-item as a single article: this difference is very important to note).
-As menu-item-titles are typically very short, this can have unwanted effects: as an example: it could result in a page title of Home for the home page of your site if not changed.......
-Happily there are lots of ways to configure the title.
+Without any further configuration, the page title is pulled from the title of the Joomla article for single articles (if shown in a blog) or the menu-title (if an article is attached to a menu-item as a single article: this difference is very important to note).
+As menu-item-titles are typically very short, this can have unwanted effects: as an example: it could result in a page title of just Home for the home page of your site.
+Imagine how that looks in Google......
+Happily there are lots of ways to configure the page title.
 We will discuss these methods.

 Use the Site name

-As explained in the article about SEF URLs you can configure the site name to be part of every page, either before or after.
 If the site name contains your keyword, it could be wise to include it, but there are no hard rules which option is best, it really depends on your situation.
 So, image your Site Name is Some Brand Name and you set it to prepend, the page title for the Home menu-item now becomes Some Brand Name - Home.
 Still not perfect, but a lot better.
 The downside of using this option is that it is a global option for all pages.
 That is why in most cases, I leave it to No and fully manually build my page titles.

 In Joomla 3.7 a new field was added that makes setting page titles a lot easier.
 It is the Browser Page Title field and you can find it at the bottom of the Options tab inside your articles.
-It is a bit hidden and I think the Publishing tab would be a better location, but still, once you located it, it is extremely useful:
+It is a bit hidden and I think the Publishing tab would be a better location, but still, once you locate it, it is easy enough to use:

-It is possible to override the title using the Page Display Options in the advanced options of menu-items:
+It is possible to override the default page title using the Page Display Options in the advanced options of menu-items:

 Use a Joomla extension

 Pro-tip: It is always wise to perform an SEO audit that also scans whether your page titles are indeed set-up correctly.
-I can highly recommend Onpage.org for this.
+I can highly recommend Ryte.com for this.
 It's free for one website (read my review of this service).
 For more sites, I personally also use Website Auditor by SEO Powersuite (desktop, free if you don not need to save projects).